 Let us assume that the correspondence holds.
 The implications are far-reaching.
-In a nutshell, it implies that each of the five string theories relates to a particular attributive field or, even more amazingly, to a field outside our world, in the 4-brane or 5-brane.
+In a nutshell, it implies that each of the five string theories corresponds to a particular quantum attributive field or, even more profoundly, to a field outside our world, in the 4-brane or 5-brane.
 The proposal is as follows: